 The arched stone entrance and courtyard remain from the original building and the large dining room has windows looking out on the courtyard and yet, with black and burgundy décor and dark wood, it is quite a dark room.

-Run by the Quinn family with Italian chefs from Sardinia, the aim is to offer an authentic and affordable Italian dining experience, and it would suit families and diners seeking pizzas and pasta at reasonable prices and in comfortable surroundings.
+Run by the Quinn family (who also own the Hylands Burren Hotel), with David Quinn as GM and Italian chefs from Sardinia, the aim is to offer an authentic and affordable Italian dining experience, and it would suit families and diners seeking pizzas and pasta at reasonable prices and in comfortable surroundings.

 From the range of popular starters (about €5.50 to €8.50) Antipasto Misto, (€16.50, serving two), is a wise choice and offers very good value with a pretty array of dried meats, artichoke hearts, sundried tomatoes and Italian cheeses.